Quickstart

 - Localized performance issue

-- Incident affecting a non-critical function
+- Incident on a non-critical function

 - Configuration error with limited impact

-- Occasional access difficulties
+- Occasional access difficulty

 LOW (P4):